dds82/shabbat/README.md

 * Pesach (will only be set for the first days)
 * Shavuot
 * Sukkot (remains set from the first day through the start of Shmini Atzeret)
+* Rosh Hashana
 * Yom Kippur
+* Shmini Atzeret

 *Example use case: on Pesach, your dining room light might need to turn off later than usual at night.

+Early Shabbat is not offered as an option for holidays.

 Havdalah
 --